lycheeverse/lycheeverse.github.io/src/content/docs/recipes/wikilinks.md

 ---
 title: Wikilinks
+description: Check Wikilinks in Markdown files that include full paths to linked resources.
 ---

 Lychee can check Wikilinks in Markdown files as long as they provide a path to the linked ressource.